The 9 Best Ski Destinations to Visit This Winter

 With its faux Austrian village, family-friendly atmosphere, and pricey lift ticket, Vail carries the dubious reputation of skiing's version of Disney World.
 But it's hard to leave a resort off this list that gets so much about the American ski vacation so exceedingly right.
 From 5,200 acres of treeless back bowls, leg-searing bumps and groomers so smooth they might as well be a carving board to the on-mountain food (the Epic Burger is Shake Shack worthy), and a lively town brimming with high-end restaurants, bars, and hotels, Vail delivers a sweeping ski vacation that's as reliable as Colorado powder days are deep.
-Always keen to help maximize guests' skiing, the resort debuted the Northwoods Express last season, a six-passenger lift that increased uphill capacity by 25 percent, as well as EpicMix Time Insights, an added feature on the EpicMix app that leverages historic lift line data to inform you of where the most congested areas on the mountain are likely to be.
+Always keen to help maximize guests' skiing, the resort recently debuted the Northwoods Express, a six-passenger lift that increased uphill capacity by 25 percent, as well as EpicMix Time Insights, an added feature on the EpicMix app that leverages historic lift line data to inform you of where the most congested areas on the mountain are likely to be.
 After a long day on the slopes, a plate of nachos and a pitcher of margaritas on the porch of classic après hang Los Amigos is in order.
-Or you can retire to the revamped Hotel Talisa for sabered champagne, house-made fries, and even boozy yoga classes.
-Fresh off a $60 million renovation, the 285-room, electrically-colored property—tucked in a thicket of pine trees along Gore Creek, just steps from the Cascade Village Lift—is the first and only ski hotel in North America to join The Luxury Collection.
+Or you can retire to the revamped Grand Hyatt Vail—tucked in a thicket of pine trees along Gore Creek, just steps from the Cascade Village Lift—for sabered champagne, house-made fries, and even boozy yoga classes.

 Val d’Isere, France